+2009.
+The report documenting the plan was published in early 2010.
+The Commission staff worked with one of the participating towns, the Town of East Troy, to prepare a separate comprehensive plan report that details the multi-jurisdictional plan.
+The report is expected to be completed and adopted by the Town Board by the end of 2010; and the report published in 2011.
-Thirteen towns are participating with Walworth County and SEWRPC in a multi-jurisdictional comprehensive planning process.
-In Racine County, 17 cities, villages, and towns are participating with the County and SEWRPC in a multi-jurisdictional planning process.
-Work was completed on draft multi-jurisdictional comprehensive plans for both of these counties, and the plans are expected to be adopted by the respective counties and all of the participating cities, villages, and towns in 2009.
-Publication of the associated multi-jurisdictional plan reports for these two counties, along with an individualized plan report for the City of Racine, will be completed in early 2010.

-In Kenosha County, eight towns and villages, along with the City of Kenosha, are participating in a multijurisdictional planning process.
+- In Racine County, 17 cities, villages, and towns participated with the County and SEWRPC in a multi-jurisdictional planning process.
+The multi-jurisdictional plan was completed and adopted by 16 of the 17 participating communities in late 2009.
+The Commission staff worked with the remaining community, the City of Racine, to produce a separate plan report, which was adopted by the Common Council in late 2009.
+The multi-jurisdictional plan report and the individualized plan report for the City of Racine were published in early 2010. - In Kenosha County, ten cities, towns, and villages participated with the County in a multijurisdictional planning process.
 A draft plan, including the required nine elements, was completed in 2009.
-Adoption of the plan by the County Board and the five local governments intending to adopt the multi-jurisdictional plan as the local comprehensive plan is anticipated in early 2010.
+The plan was adopted by the County Board and six local governments in March and April of 2010.
+The report was published in mid-2010.
 Digital data of all text, tables, and maps prepared as part of the multi-jurisdictional plan were provided to the City of Kenosha and Village of Pleasant Prairie for use in producing a local comprehensive plan for each community.
-SEWRPC has completed draft comprehensive plans for the Towns of Salem and Wheatland, based on the information produced as part of the multi-jurisdictional plan.
-Adoption of the local plans is anticipated in early 2010.

-The Waukesha County comprehensive plan was adopted by the County Board in February 2009.
+SEWRPC completed comprehensive plans for the Towns of Salem and Wheatland in early 2010, based on the information produced as part of the multi-jurisdictional plan.
+The Pleasant Prairie Village Board adopted the Village comprehensive plan in December 2009.
+The City of Kenosha Common Council and the Salem and Wheatland Town Boards adopted local comprehensive plans in spring 2010. - The Waukesha County comprehensive plan was adopted by the County Board in February 2009.
 Commission staff served on the advisory committee and two subcommittees that helped guide preparation of the plan.
 Waukesha County staff had primary responsibility for preparing the plan.
 Commission staff provided data and technical assistance in response to requests from the County and provided comments on planning materials prepared by County staff.
-At the request of the County, the Commission printed the adopted comprehensive plan report.
+At the request of the County, the Commission printed the adopted comprehensive plan report in mid-2009.